Frequently Asked Questions

 How do I settle my bill from The University of Scranton?

-International students can contact the Office of the Bursar through email at email@example.com.
-Please be sure to inculde your Royal ID when emailing the Bursar.
+International students can contact the Office of the Bursar through email at firstname.lastname@example.org.
+Please be sure to include your Royal ID when emailing the Bursar.
 Acceptable methods of payment include cash (US currency only), a personal check, cashier's check, money order, traveler's check, or wire transfer.

 What dining arrangements are available for international students?

-International students are encouraged to purchase a meal plan from the Unviersity.
+International students are encouraged to purchase a meal plan from the University.
 Kitchens are available in some residence halls; however, some students find that cooking becomes an additional burden to add during a busy semester.
 There are a wide variety of options to choose from on campus, from all-you-care-to-eat settings, to sandwich and coffee shops.
 The University of Scranton was recently ranked as the 11th best college for on-campus dining.

 What health requirements must be met prior to arrival in Scranton?